automenta/sttp/example/README.md

-% Template: Defensive Publication'
-% Linux Defenders
+---
+title: "Template: Defensive Publication"
+author: "Linux Defenders"
-% \today
+date: \today
+...

 Your defensive publication should give an overview of the technical problem and the existing solutions if any, before